 The key to identifying the age of a ten-shilling note is to discover which series it is and then use this guide to identify the years that particular note was produced.

-It is quite easy to identify the series of ten-shilling note by the design found on the note itself.
+It is quite easy to identify the series of ten-shilling notes by the design found on the note itself.
 For example, the series C ten-shilling notes are the only ones to feature a portrait of the Monarch on them.

-First and foremost, the value of a 10 shilling note will vary greatly depending on whether the note is in circulated or uncirculated quality.
+First and foremost, the value of a 10-shilling note will vary greatly depending on whether the note is in circulated or uncirculated quality.
 Circulated notes tend to be much more beat up and can be damaged, whereas uncirculated samples are much more pristine.

 Wartime examples tend to be much more valuable, unsurprisingly, due to not only their rarity but also their unique colour scheme and historic value.